lucat1/unibo_00819_progetto/README.md

 The game is implemented in C++ and built with the gcc/make toolchain.
 Clang/LLVM have been tested and compile just fine on Darwin.
-The Makefile automatically compiles the needed source files and rebuilds only what's needed.
+The Makefile automatically compiles the needed source files and rebuilds only what has changed.

 ## Building, Running and Testing